The characters list for the animated series C.O.P.S..

 Big Boss' personal servant, Squeeky Kleen has a special microphone attached to his ear where he can only hear the words of Big Boss.
 He is almost always by the Big Boss' side, rarely working on the plans with the other crooks.

 - Bald of Evil: Although Squeeky himself isn't terribly evil, he does work for a crime boss.

 - Comm Links: Squeeky's earpiece, used to keep in touch with the Big Boss at all times.

-- Toyless Toyline Character: The only man in the category.
+- Toyless Toyline Character: Squeeky is one of five characters of note to never receive a toy. and is only man in the category.